thefutureseer/algorithms/README.md

 Node command:
 jest [algorithmFile]/[algorithmTestFile.js] --watch

-NOTE on Big 0 notation folder:
+NOTE on Big 0 notation fo:
 Big 0() notation folder breaks down the more concrete way to compare algorithms.
 Goal: The ability to identify runtime complexity.
    "Describe the performance of an algorithm" -H.T.
 The big Qustion: